 2000 BA (Scottish Music) Royal Scottish Academy of Music and Drama

-Traditional music; music and/as discourse; sectarianism; performing prejudice; cultural policy; multimodal analysis; music and the body; somaesthetics; theoretical approaches to music as social life; mode; affect and hearing; Scottish culture; digitalization and commodification of traditional musics.
+I approach the following research interests from ethnomusicological and sociological perspectives: Traditional music; music and/as discourse; sectarianism; performing prejudice; cultural policy; multimodal analysis; music and the body; somaesthetics; theoretical approaches to music as social life; mode; affect and hearing; Scottish culture and/as Intangible Cultural Heritage; digitalization and commodification of traditional musics.

 Simon McKerrell is an expert performer of Highland-, Border- and Uilleann-pipes which drives his research interests.
 He has toured, taught and performed in countries such as: the USA, Canada, Denmark, Italy, Iceland, France, Spain, Switzerland and throughout Britain. he was a founding member of the band Back of the Moon and is currently a member of Rough Tides, The Sprit of Scotland Pipe Band (http://www.spiritofscotlandpipeband.com/) and La Banda Europa (www.labandaeuropa.com).
 For more information and discography see: Simon McKerrell's Discography.

-I am currently working on a book for Routledge on Scottish traditional music employing various ethnomusicological, media and discourse analysis methods of analysis.
+I am currently working on an AHRC Early Career Fellowship entitled Understanding Scotland Musically and some of the research from this project will be published in a book for Routledge on Scottish traditional music employing various ethnomusicological, media and discourse analysis methods of analysis.
 I have been working on cultural policy for the traditional arts in Scotland and am analysing musical discourses leading up to the referendum on indpendence in Scotland in September 2014.
 I am also pursuing research into the theorization and performance of musical prejudice, see Performing Prejudice Symposium.

 I currently supervise two doctoral students: Jo Mills (representations of traditional and folk music in film and television) and; Matthew Ord (philosophical and theoretical approaches to the recording and technology of folk music).